Xmaxwell-cpu/Lxaster/README.md

-#
+# Lxaster
-Maybe can be possible to be forked to my other fork project
+Perhaps it could be forked from another fork for this project (coming soon).